KennyClayton/Capstone-Back-End/README.md

 ## Usage

 **To start the application:**
-1. From the client folder:
-   Run this command, which will locate the package.json file and start the server:
+1. From the client folder, run this command to locate the package.json file and start the server:

    ```bash
    npm start
    ```
-2. From VSCode:
-   Navigate to the "Run and Debug" button

-   Click the play button to "Start Debugging"
+2. From VSCode, Click the "Run and Debug" button on the Activity Bar to "Start Debugging"

-   The application should open in your default browser at `http://localhost:3000/login`
+3. The application should open in your default browser at `http://localhost:3000/login`

 ## Contributing
 Guidelines for others who may want to contribute to this project.
 Include information about how they can submit bug reports, suggest improvements, or contribute code.